raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

   //=> false
 ```

-Since we're passing the function to be called recursively into our recursive function, we can place the thunk mechanism in our `widowbird`.
+Since we're passing the function to be called recursively into our recursive function, we can place the thunk mechanism in our widowbird, instead of in the recursive function.
 Thus, the recursive function is completely decoupled from the mechanism for recursing without consuming the stack.

 And what about our `naive` exponentiation that broke the stack earlier?